bcantoni/vagrant-cassandra/1.Base/README.md

 ### Setup

-If everything has been installed correctly, you can bring up the Vagrant VM with the following:
+If Vagrant and VirtualBox have been installed correctly, you can bring up the Vagrant VM with the following:

 ```
 $ vagrant up